zapulam/PokeGAN/README.md

 **This repo is used to scrape Pokemon sprite images from [https://pokemondb.net/Pokemon](https://pokemondb.net/Pokemon) and then use them to train a Generative Adversarial Network (GAN) to create new Pokemon.**

-Pokemon can be scraped using *scrape.py* and the DCGAN can then be trained using *train.py*.
+Pokemon can be scraped using *scrape/scrape_sprites.py* and the DCGAN can then be trained using *train.py*.
 Generator weights are saved under **weights/** and images generated at each epoch are saved under **generated/**.

+Pokemon official artwork is also included under *images/artwork* and can be trained on as well.